Before you arrive

 3. Pay your fees

 Important: You will only be able to register if the above documents and payment have been received.
-If in doubt please contact the Admissions Office.
+If you have any questions please contact the Admissions Office.

 4. Apply for a visa

 Remember to apply in plenty of time for your visa.
-You can only register if you have the appropriate Tier 4 student visa.
+You can only register if you have the appropriate visa.
 Delays in obtaining your visa can prevent you from starting your course.

 As part of your application for your visa, you will be required to pay an immigration health surcharge, which will entitle you to National Health Service (NHS) care in the UK with no additional cost in the same way as a permanent UK resident.
 Please see Health and Medical Care guidance for more details.

-See our Student Visa guidance for information, advice and step-by-step instructions on making your application.
+See our Student visa guidance for information, advice and step-by-step instructions on making your application.
 If you experience any difficulties during the visa application process, please contact the Visa Office, email@example.com or telephone +44 (0)1280 820308.

 7. Bring your ID

-When you arrive at registration you must bring a form of photo identification with you such as passport, drivers license, visa etc. If you do not have ID you will not be able to register and will be asked to return to register with your ID.
+When you arrive, you must bring a form of photo identification with you such as a passport, driving license, visa etc. If you do not have ID you will not be able to complete your registration and will be asked to return to register with your ID.
 If you have any questions about this please get in touch before you arrive.